campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

   <span class="titleImageCaption text--secondary">XC3's menus smartly hide much of the game's complexity in sub-menus, which gives players the option to either quickly scan the important stuff, or dive into the finer nuances of each characters abilities, stats, and equipment.</span>
 </div>

-Then, as players progress, the game introduces more mechanics: <text-with-tooltip :tooltip="'Abilities that you can learn from and borrow from other classes'">Master Arts and Master Skills</text-with-tooltip>, <text-with-tooltip :tooltip="'Performing two Arts at the same time, combining their effects'">Fusion Arts</text-with-tooltip>, <text-with-tooltip :tooltip="'Super-powered forms that characters can assume for a limited time'">Oroborous Forms</text-with-tooltip>, and <text-with-tooltip :tooltip="'Stops time and allows players to attack enemies repeatedly'">Chain Attacks</text-with-tooltip>.
+Then, as players progress, the game introduces more mechanics: <text-with-tooltip :tooltip="'Abilities that you can learn from and borrow from other classes.'">Master Arts and Master Skills</text-with-tooltip>, <text-with-tooltip :tooltip="'Performing two Arts at the same time, combining their effects'">Fusion Arts</text-with-tooltip>, <text-with-tooltip :tooltip="'Super-powered forms that characters can assume for a limited time.'">Oroborous Forms</text-with-tooltip>, and <text-with-tooltip :tooltip="'Stops time and allows players to attack enemies repeatedly.'">Chain Attacks</text-with-tooltip>.
 I'll admit that the game's constant use of made-up RPG jargon can get overwhelming, and despite the game offering an abundance of tutorials to ease players into these new mechanics, I'd often not fully grasp <text-with-tooltip :tooltip="'It took me several hours to realize that the the Ouroboros forms were effectively “Oh Shit!
 Don\'t Die!” buttons. '">the point of a mechanic</text-with-tooltip> until several hours later.
 And yes, Xenoblade Chronicles 2's constant tutorials, [famously memed on by Dunkey](https://www.youtube.com/watch?v=fiVZMxf4E2Q), are back to relentlessly pester players.

 But during my playthrough, after about 25 hours, something awesome happened: the mental burden of XC3's numerous mechanics began to ease, and I started to view these mechanics as tools instead of as sources of confusion.